-We would like to invite you to attend the Annual Meeting of Stockholders of Humana Inc., to be held on Thursday, April 23, 2020, at 9:30 a.m., Eastern Time, in the 25th floor Auditorium of the Company's headquarters, located at 500 West Main Street, in Louisville, Kentucky.
-The meeting will also be webcast via the Internet at the Investor Relations section of the Company's website, www.humana.com.
+We would like to invite you to attend the Annual Meeting of Stockholders of Humana Inc., to be held on Thursday, April 22, 2021, beginning at 9:30 a.m., Eastern Time.
+In careful consideration of the health and safety all attendees amid the ongoing 2019 coronavirus pandemic (COVID-19), we've determined that this year's Annual Meeting will be held in a virtual format through a live audio webcast that will be accessible at www.virtualshareholdermeeting.com/HUM2021.
+A recording of the Annual Meeting will be available on our Investor Relations website within 48 hours after the meeting.
+For further information on how to participate in the meeting, please refer to the "Frequently Asked Questions" section within this Proxy Statement.

 This proxy statement contains information about our Company and the three proposals to be voted upon by stockholders at the meeting.
 Please give this information your careful attention.

 This year, we will once again be taking advantage of U.S. Securities and Exchange Commission (SEC) rules that allow us to furnish proxy materials to our stockholders on the Internet.
-These materials will be available on the Internet on or about March 4, 2020.
+These materials will be available on the Internet on or about March 10, 2021.
 We continue to believe that Internet delivery of our proxy materials allows us to provide our stockholders with the information they need, while lowering the costs of delivery and reducing the environmental impact of our Annual Meeting.